IPv6 Operations (v6ops) Internet Drafts

 Working Group: IPv6 Operations (v6ops)

-464XLAT [RFC6877] defines an architecture for providing IPv4 connectivity across an IPv6-only network.
-The solution contains two key elements: provider-side translator (PLAT) and customer-side translator (CLAT).
-This document complements [RFC6877] and updates [RFC8585] by providing recommendations for the node developers on enabling and disabling CLAT functions.
+464XLAT defines an architecture for providing IPv4 connectivity across an IPv6-only network.
+The solution involves two functional elements: provider-side translator (PLAT) and customer-side translator (CLAT).
+This document updates the 464XLAT specification (RFC6877) by further defining CLAT node behavior and IPv6 Customer Edge Routers to Support IPv4-as-a-Service by providing recommendations for the node developers on enabling and disabling CLAT.

 IPv6-Mostly Networks: Deployment and Operations Considerations